h233lee/LinearRegression/README.md

-# This project predicts house prices using linear regression and calculates the Root Mean Squared Error
+# This project predicts house prices using linear regression and validates the accuracy using evaluation metrics